heightcalculator/Honor-Society-Setup/README.md

 # Teacher-Email-Send
 If a teacher wants to hold a club meeting during ROAR, he/she can have the student fill out a google form which the student can simply fill out and the email is sent automatically to the student's teacher.
+If you need help setting this up or if you need help troubleshooting, feel free to contact Aarush Lanjharia!

 Create a new google form that asks for 2 entries.
 The first entry should be a short response input that asks for student's name.
 The second entry should be a dropdown that allows the student to select their Roar teacher's name.

 ![Screenshot 2023-10-12 8 14 49 PM](https://github.com/heightcalculator/Teacher-Email-Send/assets/91100197/37b526aa-076d-42c2-98d4-022add968a57)

-The list of the names of all the teachers at Dunwoody High School is below.
-Just copy the whole list from below and paste it into the first choice of the dropdown:
+The list of the names of all the teachers at Dunwoody High School for the 2023-2024 school year is below.
+Just copy the whole list from below and paste it into the first choice of the dropdown and it should automatically put each name on it's individual dropdown choice:

 ```
 Rose Abraham